justinpombrio/solvomatic/README.md

 Solv-o-matic is a constraint solver.
 You give it variables and constraints, then ask it to solve the constraints for you.

-It solves them pretty much the same way a dumb human would.
-It keeps a list of possible values for each variable (or set of variables), and repeatedly checks every possible value against every constraint and crosses off the ones that are eliminated.
-It remembers the set of possibilities as a cross product of unions of tuples.
-Like one does.

 There's a small number of built in constraint types, but they're pretty powerful.
 They are:

 - `Sum`: some variables sum to a constant.
 - `Prod`: some variables multiply to a constant.
 The variables must be non-negative!
 - `Permutation`: the values of some variables are a permutation of a fixed sequence.
-For example, Sudoku has the bag constraint that the first row is a permutation of `1..=9`.
+For example, Sudoku has the permutation constraint that the first row is a permutation of `1..=9`.
 - `Seq`: the values of some variables in order are present in a list of allowed sequences.
 For example, in the constraint `Seq::word_list_file("/usr/share/dict/words", 4)`, the values are letters and the allowed sequences are all strings of length 4 from `/usr/share/dict/words`.
-- `Pred`: arbitrary predicate over some variables.
+- `Pred`: an arbitrary predicate over some variables holds.
+You supply a function that returns true or false.
 This can express everything the above constraints can, but is much slower.
 Only use it for constraints that can't be expressed in other ways.

 When needed, you can get a bit more power using `mapped_constraint` to modify the value of each variable _before_ it gets passed into the constraint.
 For